← Guides

 Temp range2024°CFlocculationmediumFlavour profileApple, dry, crisp, retains fruit character

-WLP775 is the natural choice for cysers — apple and honey blended meads.
-It is a classic cider strain that ferments apple sugars dry while retaining the apple fruit character, a combination that is harder to achieve with neutral wine strains.
-When used in a cyser, the apple aroma survives fermentation much better than with EC-1118 or similar neutral strains.
-High attenuation (80–100%) means it will finish very dry — adjust honey/apple ratio accordingly if a semi-sweet cyser is the goal.
-Source: White Labs Catalog 2025.
+WLP775 as a cider is a natural choice for cysers (apple and honey blended meads).
+It is selected to ferment apple sugars dry while retaining the apple fruit character, a combination that is harder to achieve with neutral wine strains.
+When used in a cyser, the apple aroma should survive fermentation better than with more neutral strains.
+A high attenuation (80–100%) means it will finish very dry so adjust the honey/apple ratio towrds the honey's favour if a semi-sweet cyser is the goal.

 Use in calculator →